 25. Visualize your funnel to get a better idea of who your candidates are and how they move from one stage of the process to another and to identify where the leaks are.

 26. Build a powerful recruitment tech stack.
 Choose software that matches your needs.
 There is so much available tech to help you recruit, narrowing down your digital options can feel overwhelming.
-Whilst there is no one recruitment tech stack to help you throughout your recruitment funnel, each has the potential to match your needs.
+While there is no one recruitment tech stack to help you throughout your recruitment funnel, you can assemble your own from various technologies that match your needs.
 So take time getting to know what tech is available to you, how it works, how it can help solve your problems and challenges and how it can improve your company’s recruiting efforts.

 Analyzing your needs will help you select the right recruiting software.